A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

 In principle, such a target system can be placed in the vicinity (or even inside) ALICE or LHCb at a moderate cost.
 If the system was found to be incompatible with high intensity runs, it could be used only for heavy-ion runs or during special runs; this would in turn reduce the collected luminosity in $p$A collisions.
 Another limiting factor is the impossibility to carry out $pp$ collisions which are extremely important to quantify the nuclear effects.
 In the absence of such reference, it is mandatory to have at one's disposal measurements made with species with sufficiently different $A$.
 However, there are strong constraints from the LHC on the species which can be placed inside the LHC beam pipe.
 Therefore the mechanics for the positioning of the target should allow one to shift the target during the tuning of the beam.
-We have considered so far C, Ti, and W as possible species but further studies might be required (also for other species).
-Finally, let us note that such a system does not allow to use a polarised target.
+We have considered so far\footnote{Note that the usage of a solid Pb target is a priori excluded by LHC experts due to the low melting temperature of the Pb.} C, Ti, and W as possible species but further studies might be required (also for other species).
+Finally, let us note that such a system does not allow one to use a polarised target.
+The solid target parameters and the instantaneous luminosities obtained using typical LHC beam halo fluxes are shown in~\ct{tablewire}, for each type of beams and targets.